n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Can search a few Million address Compressed anb Uncompressed With no siginificant slow down.
 See Example Bitcoin address File.
 Also Can notify with Text message.

+ Current Build Will not save found key file But will copy it to the clip baord.

 Labview Version 2020 Linux Bitcoin Key finder
 Uses Fasy Keygen By Magnuspub with Mod's.